dev-jsarje/dev-jsarje/README.md

 - 👋 Hi, I’m @dev-jsarje
 - 👀 I’m interested in web3 security
 - 🌱 I’m currently learning web3 - LearnWeb3Dao, Cryptozombies.io, Ethernaut, Growic Bootcamp, Alchemy University, Secureum, Cryptography, Slither, Mythx
-- 💞️ I’m looking to collaborate on web3 security projects
+- 💞️ In 2023, I would like to collaborate on web3 security projects
 - 📫 How to reach me devjsarje@gmail.com
 <!---
 dev-jsarje/dev-jsarje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.